Timber rafting: Historical rafting

 Timber raft by Frances Anne Hopkins, 1868.

-Unlike log driving, which was a dangerous task of floating separate logs, floaters or raftsmen could enjoy relative comfort of navigation, with cabins built on rafts, steering by means of oars and possibility to make stops.
+Unlike log driving, which was a dangerous task of floating separate logs, floaters or raftsmen could enjoy relative comfort of navigation, with cabins built on rafts, steering by means of oars, and the possibility to make stops.
 On the other hand, rafting requires wider waterflows.

-Timber rafts were also used as a means of transportation of people and goods, both raw materials (ore, fur, game) and man-made.
+Timber rafts were also used as a means of transportation of people and goods, both raw (ore, fur, game) and finished.

 Theophrastus (Hist.
 Plant.
 5.8.2) records how the Romans imported Corsican timber by way of a huge raft propelled by as many as fifty masts and sails.

 This practice used to be common in many parts of the world, especially North America and on all main rivers of Germany.
-Timber rafting allowed for connecting large continental forests, as in south western Germany, via Main, Neckar, Danube and Rhine with the coastal cities and states.
+Timber rafting allowed for connecting large continental forests, as in southwestern Germany, via Main, Neckar, Danube, and Rhine with the coastal cities and states.
 Early modern forestry and remote trading were closely connected.
 Large pines in the Black Forest were called "Holländer," as they were traded to the Netherlands.
-Large timber rafts on the Rhine were 200 to 400m in length, 40m wide and consisted of several thousand logs.
-The crew consisted of 400 to 500 men, including shelter, bakeries, ovens and livestock stables.
+Large timber rafts on the Rhine were 200 to 400m in length and 40m wide and consisted of several thousand logs.
+The crew consisted of 400 to 500 men, and the rafts were provided with shelter, bakeries, ovens and livestock stables.

 Timber rafting infrastructure allowed for large interconnected networks all over continental Europe.
-The advent of the railroad, steam boat vessels and improvements in trucking and road networks gradually reduced the use of timber rafts.
-It is still of importance in Finland.
-In Spain, this method of transport was used in the Ebro, Tajo, Júcar, Turia and Segura rivers, mainly and to a lesser extent in the Guadalquivir.
-There is documentary evidence of these uses as early as the sixteenth century, and its use was extended until the middle of the 20th century.
+The advent of the railroad, steam-powered vessels, and improvements in trucking and road networks gradually reduced the use of timber rafts.
+The practice is still of importance in Finland.

+In Spain, this method of transport was used mainly in the Ebro, Tajo, Júcar, Turia, and Segura rivers, and to a lesser extent in the Guadalquivir.
+There is documentary evidence of timber rafting as early as the sixteenth century, and its use was extended until the middle of the 20th century.

+In Latvia, the most notable rafting took place on the Gauja and Daugava rivers.
+After fading away in the late 1960s, Gauja river rafting was revived in the town of Strenči by enthusiasts in 1996, and the first annual Gauja Rafting Festival took place in May 1998.
+The practice was added to the Latvian Cultural Canon non-material list in 2018.

 In Russia, the use of elaborate timber rafts called belyana continued into the 1930s.